rcrowther/vala-mode2/README.rst

 Spaces vs. tabs
 ---------------
-On the argument of the ages, Vala is a generous language.
-Whitespace is whitespace, code parses, and there are no guidelines, though source is tabbed.
+Vala is a generous language.
+Whitespace is whitespace, code parses, and there are no guidelines - though source is tabbed.

 vala-mode2,
 - detects if a file has been written using tabs or spaces (it looks at the first likely line).